MGrount/Yellow-pages/README.md

 ### Usage

-Access the application by opening the HTML file located in the frontend folder.
+* Access the application by opening the HTML file located in the frontend folder.

+* Or use postman to test the single API Http POST (http://localhost:3000/api/parseUserInput) with the following object:
+    {
+    "userInput": "Inster query HERE",
+    "limit": 10,
+    "offset": 0
+    }

+* the "limit" and "offset" are responsible for batching the query, the program set to 10 as a default.

 ### Assumptions